Cutting implements and cutting remarks, combined.

 - Spoofed with the Buffybot, when Willow tries to make it as much like Buffy as possible but messes up the "quipping" feature, resulting in the likes of "That'll put marzipan in your pie plate, bingo!"

 Willow: Well, w-w-well, the Slayer always says a pun, or-or a witty play on words, and, I think it throws the vampires off!
-And, and it makes them frightened, because I'm wisecracking.
+And, and it makes them frightened because I'm wisecracking.
 Okay, I didn't really have a chance to work on that one, but you try it every time!

-- Lampshaded into a Crowning Moment Of Awesome by Buffy herself:
+- Lampshaded by Buffy herself:

 Buffy: If I were at full slayer strength, I'd be punning right now.

-- Lampshaded when Buffy finds herself up against a female vampire whose as good as she is, including snark-wise.
+- Lampshaded when Buffy finds herself up against a female vampire who's as good as she is, including snark-wise.
 One of her henchvamps asks if they're going to fight or just have a monster sarcasm rally.

 - Kurenai Otoya from Kamen Rider Kiva tends to quip a lot when fighting as IXA.